USim2k15/University-Simulator/README.md

 University Simulator
 ====================

 This game was developed by Nick Burris and Liam Hartery for the Dalhousie Faculty of Computer Science Game Jam in Fall 2015.
+The game jam was a 48 hour sprint to make a game, and University Simulator hasn't had much development since then.
+It was a lot of fun to make and hopefully it can be improved in the future!

 Downloads
 ---------